-Legal authorities will be notified in accordance with the law.
-Activities deemed to be infractions of the letter or spirit of Spark Academy rules or mission will be addressed by the director.
+Legal authorities will be notified in accordance with the law if there are breaches of Spark's internet policy.
+Activities deemed to be infractions of the letter or spirit of Spark Academy rules or mission will also be addressed by the director.